PART 3 – The Project Starts Slowly

 Luckily, the solution of slow starts to your projects is fairly simple and straightforward, and something project managers can implement immediately.

-Step 1: Weekly Status Meetings
+Step 1: Weekly Status or Progress Meetings

 To set pace from the beginning, hold weekly status meetings.
 Do not wait until you assemble your full team.
 Instead, meet with the team members you do have every week, from the time they are assigned.
 As you acquire new team members, bring them up to speed on the project.